Prelf1992/LLM-Orchestration-Framework/README.md

 * Commit 2024_333: Build: Add new feature module for better maintainability. at 2024-09-02 09:19:09
 * Commit 2024_334: Feat: Update build config data model for better maintainability. at 2024-09-02 12:24:18
 * Commit 2024_335: Docs: Update build config algorithm to enhance functionality. at 2024-09-02 14:54:06
+* Commit 2024_336: Chore: Update documentation for dependencies for better maintainability. at 2024-09-03 17:08:56